 Of course the World Bank might say whatever it want, what we all see in our daily lives tells a different story.
 Where this becomes a real problem is that this institution provides inaccurate and yet vital data to policymakers around the world.And the consequence is that a great number of poverty-related issues risk being overlooked and taken less seriously because on some flawed poverty graphs it doesn't look that bad.
 Luckily, most countries have come to compute their own poverty lines nowadays, which doesn't mean that those numbers are safe from other political manipulations.

 If the Bank acknowledged over time (and pressure) several miscalculations in poverty statistics, it still hasn’t corrected all of its "mistakes".
 Several experts have argued for more human judgement (via transparent public participation) in defining what the basic needs of people in terms of food and services are in different parts of the globe.
-This is also consistent with the definition of poverty as a context-bound phenomenon.

 The World Bank hides behind a veil of technocracy that allows it some opacity as well as to reject public consultation.
 This is not to say that expertise is not needed, not at all.